practicusai/docs/docs/technical-tutorial/extras/generative-ai/llm-apps/sdk-llm-apphost/stream/sdk-streamlit-hosting.md

         messages=messages, # Our contest
         lang_model= model, #"gpt-4o", # Select model
         streaming=True, # Streaming mode
-        llm_kwargs={"kw1": 123, "kw2": "k2"} # If we have a extra parameters at model.py we can add them here
+        llm_kwargs={"kw1": 123, "kw2": "k2"} # If we have an extra parameters at model.py we can add them here
     )

     headers = {